Search

 3 cups sugar

-Combine the pears along with the crushed pineapple, lemon zest and lemon juice in a large kettle or stockpot.
+Combine the pears along with the crushed pineapple, lemon zest, lemon juice and sugar in a large kettle or stockpot.

 Using an immersion blender purée the pears until fairly smooth.